amuhaimin02/manga_page_view/README.md

     zoomOvershoot: true, // Overshoot when zooming gives fluidity
     zoomOnFocalPoint: true,
   ),
+  controller:
-  controller: MangaPageViewController(), // For programmatic control
+      MangaPageViewController(), // For programmatic control.
+Best to put it as a field
-  pageCount: 20, // Replace with your actual page count
+  pageCount: 20,
   pageBuilder: (context, index) {
     // Replace with your actual page widget, perhaps an Image
     // Tips: always provide sizes or padding to your loading and error widgets, if available return Image.network(
       'https://picsum.photos/600/800?t=$index',
-      fit: BoxFit.contain, // Confine images to page size, no cropping
+      fit: BoxFit
+          .contain, // Try to fit and constrain image to available size
       loadingBuilder: (context, child, loadingProgress) => Container(
         padding: EdgeInsets.all(24),
         alignment: Alignment.center,